 FIGURE AND TABLE LEGEND:

-Figure 1: Timeline to obtain potato transgenic roots using A. rhizogenes.
-The lower part of the figure shows the cumulative weeks to reach each stage of the process and its brief description.
-The upper part depicts images of different stages.
-First, the initiation of the process using 3-week-old in vitro plants (A), then infection of the plants by puncture with A. rhizogenes (B), formation of the callus (arrows) (C) and the transgenic hairy roots expressing the red fluorescent transformation marker DsRed2 (D)(E).
+Figure 1: Timeline to obtain potato transgenic hairy roots using A. rhizogenes.
+The cumulative weeks to reach each stage of the transformation process and the subsequent steps to grow the hairy roots are shown.
+Representative images of different stages are depicted: the initiation of the process using 3-week-old in vitro plants (A), then infection of the plants by injecting A. rhizogenes (B), the formation of the proliferative tissue (C, arrows) with emerging hairy roots (D), and the developed hairy roots expressing the red fluorescent transformation marker DsRed (E).

 Figure 2: Timeline to obtain potato transformed plants using A. tumefaciens.
-The lower part of the figure shows the cumulative weeks to reach each stage of the process and its brief description.
-The upper part depicts images of different stages.
-First, the initiation of the process using 3-week-old in vitro plants (A), then potato leaf cutting patterns to infect with A. tumefaciens (B), effect of callus generation by CIM (C), effect of shoot generation by SIM (D),and plant propagation once they are self-sufficient enough to maintain the generated lines and perform different analyses (E).
+The cumulative weeks to reach each stage of the transformation process and the subsequent steps to grow the plants are shown.
+Representative images of different stages are depicted: the initiation of the process using leaves from 3-week old in vitro plants (A), the transfer of the wounded and infected leaves to the CIM media (B), the leaves when transferred to SIM media (C), the visualization of the callus around the wounded areas after 2-3 weeks in SIM media (D), the shoot formation after 9-11 weeks in SIM media (E), and the shoots after being transferred to MG media (F).

-Figure 3: Fluorescent transgenic hairy roots of potato transformed by A. rhizogenes.
-The hairy roots were obtained using a non-transformed A. rhizogenes (strain C58C1: pRI1583) (A and C) and with A. rhizogenes (strain C58C1: pRI1583) transformed with the empty binaryvector pK7GWIWG2- (II) Red-Root carrying a DsRed2 transformation marker (B and D).
-The hairy roots are observed under a stereomicroscope in both infections (A, B) but only red fluorescence containingroots are observed in the epifluorescence microscope when using A. rhizogenes transformed with the binary vector (C, D).
+Figure 3: Fluorescent transgenic hairy roots of potato (cv.
+Désirée) transformed by A. rhizogenes.
+The hairy roots were obtained using a non-transformed A. rhizogenes (strain C58C1: pRI1583) (A and C) and with A. rhizogenes (strain C58C1: pRI1583) transformed with the empty vector pK7GWIWG2- (II) Red-Root carrying a DsRed transformation marker (B and D).
+The hairy roots are formed in both infections (A, B) but red fluorescence is only observed in hairy roots transformed with the A. rhizogenes containing the binary vector.
+The images were taken with a stereomicroscope equipped with a lamp and a specific filter to visualize the red fluorescence.

-Figure 4: GUS expression driven by the promoter of FHT in potato (cv.
-Désirée) transgenic plants and transgenic hairy roots obtained with A. tumefaciens (S. tuberosum ssp. andigena) and A. Rhizogenes (S. tuberosum ssp. tuberosum cv.
-Désirée) respectively.
-The roots transformed with A. tumefaciens (A and B) show blue staining in the endodermis (A) and exodermis (B). nsThe roots transformed with A. rhizogenes (C-F) display GUS labelling in endodermal cells (C and E), in lateral root emergence (D), in the wound-healing zone (E) and exodermis (F).
-Endodermis (EN); Exodermis (EX); Xylem (XL); (LR) Primordia of a lateral root.
-The red arrow indicates the wound zone, while black arrows indicate only cells.
+Figure 4: Histochemical observation of transgenic potato roots expressing the GUS reporter gene driven by the promoter of FHT.
+The roots from complete transgenic plants obtained by A. tumefaciens (S. tuberosum ssp. andigena) transformation (A-B) show blue staining in the endodermis (A) and exodermis (B).
+The transgenic hairy roots obtained by A. rhizogenes (S. tuberosum ssp. tuberosum cv.
+Désirée) transformation (C-F) display GUS staining in the endodermis (C and E), in the lateral root emergence (D and E), in the wound-healing zone (E) and in the exodermis (F).
+Endodermis (EN); Exodermis (EX); Xylem (XL); Primordia of a lateral root (LR).
+The red arrow indicates the wounded area.

-Table 1: Components for Hoagland’s Solution preparation, stock concentrations and mL needed for 1 L and 10 L.
+Table 1: Media recipes used for growing bacteria and in vitro plants.

+Table 2: Half strength Hoagland’s solution for growing potato plants in hydroponics.

+Table 3: GUS staining solution recipe.